madziaar/suno-knowledge-base/sunopormpten/README.md

 The system is liable to totally ignore this tag but it's worth a shot.

+## [Instrumental]

+General purpose tag to break up a song.
+Can be used on its own, unmodified.
+Often used in conjunction with other tags or modifiers (see rest of doc)

 ## [Solo]

 This tag is pretty much exactly what you'd expect.
 It pairs well with [Interlude] and does best when you specify the instrument, pace, and energy.